Barbell Reverse Lunges: Muscle Worked, Benefits And Foam

 2. Barbell Elevated Reverse Lunge

-The barbell elevated reverse lunge also known as deficit reverse lunge is a challenging variation of the regular reverse lunge that targets the glutes and hamstrings.
+The barbell elevated reverse lunge, or deficit reverse lunge, is a challenging variation of the regular reverse lunge that targets the glutes and hamstrings.

-The deficit is created by lunging backwards from a raised platform.
-This makes it easier on knees.
+The deficit is created by lunging backward from a raised platform.
+This makes it easier on the knees.

 During this movement, the front foot is slightly raised, which makes the step-down at the end more difficult.